anthx/anthony-carrick-hugo-blog/content/post/more-tips-for-life.md

 ### Bonus

-1. Plan a gathering a your place so you have a "good reason" to tidy up.
+1. Plan a gathering at your place so you have a "good reason" to tidy up.
 2. Plan to have a drive with friends so that you also have a "good reason" to tidy up the car.